splewis/csgo-pug-setup/README.md

 Also see the [configuration examples](configuration_examples.md).

+You can also add more chat alias commands in ``addons/sourcemod/configs/pugsetup/chataliases.cfg`` if you wish.

 ## For developers
 There is some extension support in the form of some natives and forwards.
 See [pugsetup.inc](scripting/include/pugsetup.inc).